QualityWithMillan/qualitywithmillan.github.io/_posts/2023-01-01-love-hate-relation-with-selenium.md

 <hr>

-`Automation testing` is an essential part of the software development process, and Selenium is one of the most popular tools for this purpose.
+`Automation testing` is an essential part of the software development process, and `Selenium` is one of the most popular tools for this purpose.

 It allows testers to write scripts that automate the execution of web applications in a variety of browsers and platforms.

 **Selenium** has a large and active community of users and developers, and it offers a range of tools and libraries to extend its functionality.

 However, using `Selenium` also comes with its share of challenges.

-It requires a deep understanding of web technologies and languages such as HTML, CSS, and programming languages such as java and JavaScript.
+- It requires a deep understanding of web technologies and languages such as `HTML, CSS, and programming languages such as java and JavaScript`.

-Setting up and maintaining test environments can be complex and time-consuming.
+- Setting up and maintaining test environments can be complex and time-consuming.

-And tests written with Selenium can be <ins>prone to flakiness and unreliability</ins> due to the unpredictable behavior of different browsers.
+- And tests written with Selenium can be <ins>prone to flakiness and unreliability</ins> due to the unpredictable behavior of different browsers.

 In recent years, a number of alternative automation tools have emerged, promising to address some of the pain points of Selenium.
-Cypress and Playwright are two examples of these newer tools that have gained popularity among testers.
+**Cypress** and **Playwright** are two examples of these newer tools that have gained popularity among testers.

-They offer a simpler and more intuitive syntax, as well as improved reliability and performance.
+> They offer a simpler and more intuitive syntax, as well as improved reliability and performance.

-Some testers and organizations have chosen to migrate from Selenium to these newer tools, seeing them as a **more efficient and effective solution**.
+Some testers and organizations have chosen to _migrate_ from Selenium to these newer tools, seeing them as a **more efficient and effective solution**.

-But despite the appeal of these alternatives, Selenium remains a widely used and influential tool in the industry 🙌.
+> But despite the appeal of these alternatives, Selenium remains a widely used and influential tool in the industry 🙌.

 Many organizations have invested significant time and resources in building up their Selenium infrastructure and expertise.
 Selenium is also widely supported and has a high degree of backward compatibility.
 And it continues to evolve and improve, with **new versions and features being released regularly**.